Chapter 2 : The Fool On the Hill

 Rolf's face lit up like a firecracker.
 “This is nothing.
 I have a lot more at home.
 When I was a teenager I used to have a really cool life-size cutout of Stubby that walked around and rearranged your things while you weren't home.”

-Setting down the neat pile of the cards he had already looked at, Kanwal went in for another handful.
+Finishing with one pile of cards, Kanwal went in for another handful.
 “What happened to it?”

 He sighed.
 “It was tragically destroyed in a mishap involving a pair of maracas and a fire crab.”